twhelan25/tryhackme-Pickle-Rick-CTF-Walkthrough/README.md

 -o buster.txt: The -o flag specifies the output file where the results will be saved.
 In this case, it saves the output to a file named “buster.txt.”

-We found two juicy directories:
+We found two interesting directories:

 ![buster](https://github.com/user-attachments/assets/005f3530-538e-4fb7-a809-9c0379e1e99b)

 ```bash
 /login.php
 /robots.txt
 ```

+Robots.txt can often reveal vulnerabilities in a web server, or inadvertently leaked information.
 Let's also run a nikto scan on the target IP:

 ```bash